grrlgeek/sql-docs/docs/database-engine/availability-groups/windows/contained-availability-groups-overview.md

 - Log shipping where the target database is in the contained AG.
 Log shipping with the source database in the contained AG is supported.

 ### Resource Governor
-The Resource Governor is not applicable to Contained AG hence Resource Governor doesn't work on contained AG context.
+The Resource Governor is not applicable to Contained AG hence Resource Governor cannot be configured through Contained AG Connection.

 ### Change data capture